Ah, the day for love. A day filled with flowers, chocolate, jewelry, romantic candlelight dinners, gifts, and love.

 You might want to spend the day completely alone, or with a few people, or get a big group of people together who want to have a great Valentine’s Day, too…or even an anti-Valentine’s Day.

 People should create whatever type of day they need, so that on February 15, they can wake up with a heart that is filled with joy, contentment, good memories, and wholeness.

 There are no rules on how to get through Valentine’s Day – or any other tough holiday of the year for that matter.
-As long as you aren’t hurting God, other people, or yourself…or doing anything illegal…then authentically doing whatever helps your heart to heal or feel great joy will be what creates a wonderful, personalized Valentine’s Day.
+As long as you aren’t hurting God, other people, or yourself…or doing anything illegal…then authentically doing whatever helps your heart to heal or feel joy will be what creates an authentic, personalized Valentine’s Day.